LucasLeow/SoftwareDesignAndArchitecture/README.md

 Proper software development design and planning is crucial in the journey of programming.
 Thus, this repo was created to dump all the software project design and architecture learning and for all self projects to follow this planning guideline.
 ###### (14-1-2024 20:50)

+## Curriculum
+---
+* The Project Management Course: Beginner to PROject Manager
+* SOLID Principles: Introducing Software Architecture & Design
+* The Complete Guide to Becoming a Software Architect